 As with everything in feng shui—in genuine, accurate feng shui that really works, not in quick feng shui used as a Band-Aid—you have to take into consideration all the details that surround a specific issue or an area you are trying to improve or are concerned about.

 Feng Shui of the Front Door

 Being the "Mouth of Chi", the energy of and around the front door greatly influences the quality of energy that enters the house (or the business) Basically, you want a strong, powerful and balanced front door.
 When your space has enough potent Chi, your health and all areas of your life are benefiting from it.

-Front doors are also seen as powerful protectors, on an energy level, as your front door is the main threshold between the outer world and the inner world.
+Front doors are also seen as powerful protectors on an energy level, as your front door is the main threshold between the outer world and the inner world.
 You can find amazing lore and various complex designs for a strong front door in all ancient cultures.
-We have lost quite a bit of this knowledge, but it is all there for those who want to connect with it.

 About Glass Front Doors

-Basically, everyone and anything can peek inside your house—not very good feng shui!
+Basically, everyone and anything can peek inside your house—this does not make for very good feng shui.

-However, as I said before, there are many other details to take into consideration when assessing the feng shui of any detail, area or item.
-No "thing" exists by itself, but is rather connected to literally a million things around it, some visible, most invisible, but still accessible to those who can read the energy.
+However, as mentioned, there are many other details to take into consideration when assessing the feng shui of any detail, area or item.
+No "thing" exists by itself but is rather connected to literally a million things around it.
+Some are visible, but most are invisible and still accessible to those who can read the energy.